 Priority Focus Area: High-quality educational support for children and youth

 The impact of education extends far beyond the classroom and plays a decisive role in shaping children’s futures.
 For example, its impact on health status is profound.
 Children who receive a quality education are more likely to have health insurance coverage, are less likely to be overweight or obese, and have a lower mortality rate and live years longer than children who face unaddressed learning challenges and do not advance in the educational system.

 Pre-school and early education for children through the third grade builds a strong foundation (e.g., mental and social development, literacy skills) that promotes a child’s long-term success in education.
 These resources are especially valuable for young children more at-risk of lower educational attainment including those living in poverty or in non- English speaking households.
 These children often start school well behind other students in reading comprehension, writing, and overall skills needed for educational success.
 The gap in achievement continues and escalates throughout their education, given this lack of a strong foundation.

-We also recognize the pivotal role parents and families play in children’s early development and educational attainment.
+We also recognize the pivotal role parents and families play in children’s development and educational attainment.
 Many families and caregivers want to increase their ability to meaningfully engage in their child’s development and learning, but also lack the resources to support their own language acquisition, good parenting skills and approaches, and how to navigate the educational system to access resources for their children.